react-native-google-signin/google-signin/ios-guide.md

 ````

-If you have multiple components listening for url open events, they can be combined into a single method like so:
+Only one `application:openURL` method can be defined, so if you have multiple things listening for open URL events (like multiple OAUTH providers), you must combine them into a single function like so:

 ```
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {